bijan-dev/KiCad-3PDT-PCB-project/README.md

 Then you can use a board fabricator like JLCPCB and upload that zip onto their site.

-If you need the files in a different format than .zip, I've included the folder unzipped `pcb_fab_files`.
+If you need the files in a different format than .zip, I've included the folder unzipped `3pdt_pcb_fab_files`.

 Here's where to put the file on JLCPCBs website: